 4. Data Modeling & Semantic Layer

 Data modeling involves structuring the data to reflect business processes, while the semantic layer provides a user-friendly interface for data interaction.
-It means that you get data modeling with organized raw data to see real-world business processes, defining relationships, hierarchies and metrics for easier analysis.
+It means that your enterprise business intelligence solutions get data modeling with organized raw data to see real-world business processes, defining relationships, hierarchies and metrics for easier analysis.
 It ensures the data structure reflects how a business operates.

 At the same time, the semantic layer simplifies data access by translating complex datasets into familiar business terms.
 This way, you can help non-technical users understand insights and interact with the data without needing to understand database structure.
 This layer bridges the gap between technical data models and business users.